The High Cost of Reactive Hiring in a Skills-First Economy

 What tools are needed for effective talent mapping?

 You need an ATS or CRM to store data, LinkedIn or similar platforms for research, and analytics tools to measure success.
-Integrated platforms like Treegarden streamline this by combining storage and analytics.
+Integrated platforms like Treegarden simplify this by combining storage and analytics.

 Stop waiting for vacancies to dictate your hiring strategy.
 Build a resilient pipeline today by implementing a proactive talent mapping process that keeps your team ahead of market shifts.
-Sign up free for Treegarden to centralise your candidate data and start mapping your future workforce now.
+Book a demo of Treegarden to see how you can centralise your candidate data and map your future workforce.